 But what about fall and winter weddings, you ask?
-While a more-muted palette is suitable no matter the wedding theme or season, bolder, deeper colors and metallic formulas are a perfect match for fall and winter weddings.
+While a more muted palette is suitable no matter the wedding theme or season, bolder, deeper colors and metallic finishes are a perfect match for the cooler months.
 The amethyst-inspired purple tones in this bridesmaid's look are an unexpected touch full of the season's richness.

 Delicate Dove Hues

-Keep the makeup look light if you or your bridesmaids are accessorizing with statement-making floral headpieces to keep any ensemble elements from competing with one another.
+Keep the makeup look light if you or your bridesmaids are flaunting statement-making floral headpieces or major accessories.
 With a wash of delicate dove gray hues, this bridesmaid’s eye makeup is subtle yet stunning.